Bolajiemmanuel01/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 12-file_type writes a script that prints the type of the file named iamafile.
 File 13-symbolic_link creates a symbolic link to /bin/ls, named ls.
 File 14-copy_html creates a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
+File 100-lets_move creates a script that moves all files with an uppercase letter to the directory /tmp/u.
+File 101-clean_emacs creates a script that delets all file  in the current working directory that end with the character ~.
+File 102-tree creates a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+File 103-commas writes acommand that lists all the files and directoriesof the current directory, separated by commas (,).